 I may at some point add a hook on the back to securely hold the 10 lb weight.
 But for now I figured this is good enough.

 But I had already improved the balance of the lower wheel by quite a lot, without making much of a difference, so it probably wasn't that, and reducing the motor shaking didn't help either.
-But putting my fingers on the V-belt while turning it slowly, I noticed it ran quite unevenly, even though the pulleys didn't have much in the way of "bumps" on them (the large pulley is one I made, so I checked that).
+But putting my fingers on the V-belt while turning it slowly, I noticed it ran quite unevenly, even though the big pulley didn't have much in the way of "bumps" on it.
 At any rate, running the saw without a blade helps narrow down the source of vibrations, and I should have tested that earlier.

 My thinking is, if you have a choice between a 1750 RPM motor or a 3500 RPM motor, pick the slower motor and use a larger pulley.
 Your saw will be quieter, less vibrations, and the V-belt will be more efficient and last longer from not having to bend as tightly.